tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 4. The node requests available snapshots via `RequestListSnapshots`.

-5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies the following conditions:
+5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies both of the following conditions:

     * The snapshot height's block is considered trustworthy by the light client (i.e. snapshot height is greater than trusted header and within unbonding period of the latest trustworthy block).